The Romanian Journal Anthropological Researches and Studies (ISSN 2360-3445; ISSN-L 2360-3445) is an annual journal and publishes:

 The ARS journal subscribes to the principles and international standards for editors, reviewers, and authors of the Committee on Publication Ethics (COPE).
 In order to protect the dignity, rights, and welfare of all research participants, it also adheres to the ethical values, norms, and procedures for biological and medical research with human beings as stipulated by the Declaration of Helsinki, the Oviedo Convention, etc.

 Priority will be given to articles that explore medical topics, or highlight aspects related to human physical and mental health.
 ARS encourages its contributors to emphasize the impact that the main topic presented in their papers could have on physical and mental health at individual and/or social scale.
-As regards the domain of paleoanthropology, the articles focused on paleopathology and the comparative studies on the diseases in ancient times have increased chances to be accepted.

-Keywords: anthropology, medicine, psychology, sociology, paleoanthropology.
+Keywords: bio-medical anthropology, socio-cultural anthropology, medicine, psychology, sociology.

 Copyright © “Francisc I. Rainer” Anthropology Institute of the Romanian Academy.
 All rights reserved.